anastaseleon/ABC_Analysis/README.md

 # ABC Analysis on the Adventure Works Dataset

 Welcome to the GitHub repository for the ABC analysis of the Adventure Works dataset using SQL and Power BI.
-This repository contains SQL scripts, Python scripts, and Jupyter notebooks needed to perform ABC analysis and visualize the results using Power BI.
+This repository contains SQL scripts,  and  Jupyter notebooks needed to perform ABC analysis and visualize the results using Power BI.

 ## Overview